jaspervdj/jaspervdj/posts/2020-01-02-mandelbrot-lovejoy-rain.md

 implement it during [Munihac 2019].

-As I was working on it, the answer quickly became apparent -- the algorithm is so slow that its speed cannot even be considered trade-off, its slowness really cancels out all advantages and then some!
+As I was working on it, the answer quickly became apparent -- the algorithm is so slow that its speed cannot even be considered a trade-off, its slowness really cancels out all advantages and then some!
 BitCoin may even be a better use of compute resources.
 The 30 second video clip I embedded earlier took 8 hours to render on a 16-core machine.

 This was a bit of a bummer on two fronts: the second one being that I wanted to use this as a vehicle to learn some GPU programming; and it turned out to be a